FCLC/Multi-Plexer/README.md

  1. Host server (either dedicated or worskstation PC)
  2. Networking switch (poe?)
  3. Multiple Nvidia Jetson's (ideally NX (agx is the dream)) but probably 2gb nano's or, depending on launch dates of Nvidia roadmap, Jetson Nano Next or Jetson Orin

+Other potential option:

+Turing Machines are launching a V2 of their Turring Pi cluster board, and it will have 4 260 pin slot's, initially deisgned for the Rpi CM4.
+I've reached out to their questions email adress asking about potential support, but have yet to hear back.
+Would alow for any mix of Nano (2 GB or 4GB) and Xavier NX + any other Jetson SOM that Nvidia may release.

  ### Software:
  1. Host